Manojkumar-Alagesan/Continuous-vs-Continual-Improvement-Simulator/README.md

 The simulators are based on this simple but powerful analogy:

-- **Continuous improvement** is like adjusting your steering wheel every 2 seconds — even on a straight road.
+- **Continuous improvement** is like adjusting your steering wheel every 2 seconds, even on a straight road.
-- **Continual improvement** is checking your direction at regular points and adjusting only when necessary — based on clear feedback.
+- **Continual improvement** is checking your direction at regular points and adjusting only when necessary, based on clear feedback.

 ## Simulators Included